-As hard as it is for all of us to believe, the Holiday season is well underway.
-In fact, when this article is published, there will be only 27 more days until Christmas.
-As if the pressure of that fact is not enough, please let me remind you that you have limited time left to host a holiday party with your virtual colleagues.
+As if the pressure of holidays is not enough, let me remind you that you have limited time to plan and host a holiday party with your virtual colleagues.

 When scheduling your Virtual Holiday Party, remember to consider that your employees may be in different time zones.
 Depending on where everyone is, it may not be the most ideal time for everyone, but, try to be creative.
 For example, your party could be a festive lunch on the East Coast while simultaneously a fun breakfast on the West Coast.
 Once you nail down a time, use a popular e-card site to send everyone invitations.